AishwaryaRajur22/Web-Dashboard-for-Efficient-Data-Analysis/README.md

-# Ark Summer 2023 Software Engineering Internship Take Home Project
+# Ark 2023 Software Engineering Hackathon

 ## Introduction

 At Ark Biotech, we're building bioreactors purpose-built for cultivated meat, with a mission to 100x the industry’s capacity by 2035.
 The Data Systems team is responsible for everything from production, model-based control software to web-based data monitoring applications.

-In this take home project, you'll get the chance to demonstrate your proficiency in Python, building a simple web-based dashboard to visualize real-time process data originating from one of our bioreactors.
+In this project, you'll get the chance to demonstrate your proficiency in Python, building a simple web-based dashboard to visualize real-time process data originating from one of our bioreactors.

 ## Technical Details